JoryHogeveen/view-admin-as/readme.txt

 So basically if your admin users are safe, this plugin will be safe.
 Note: if your admin users aren't safe, this plugin is the last one to worry about ;)

-= 8.
-Why this plugin? =
-I've created this at first for myself since I'm a developer and often need to see the outcome on roles which my clients use.

-So, when you are developing a plugin or theme that does anything with roles or capabilities you can use this plugin to easily check if everything works.
-No more hassle of creating test users and constantly logging out and in anymore!

-This plugin is also useful to support your clients and/or users.
-For example; make screen display presets of the edit and overview pages before you let them log in.

 == Screenshots ==